tanjidhasan41/api-automation-with-rest-assured/README.md

 Ensure the following tools and libraries are installed:

 - Java JDK (version 8 or later)
-- Maven (for dependency management)
+- Gradle (for dependency management)
 - IntelliJ IDEA or any Java IDE of your choice
 - Postman (to inspect and test API requests)
-- Browser Developer Tools (to capture API details)

 ## What I Have Done
 **Step 1: Inspecting APIs Using Postman**